jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 You can also log new behaviors on the fly while recording.

 **Discrete** - press an unmapped key.
-**Continuous** - press an unmapped key while holding `ctrl`.
-Once the new continuous key is added, you don't have to hold `ctrl` to toggle it.
+**Continuous** - press an unmapped key while holding `shift`.
+Once the new continuous key is added, you don't have to hold `shift` to toggle it again.

 When you pause the session, you can click *Edit Unknown Behaviors* to assign values to any unknowns you might have logged.
 If you logged an unknown by mistake, you can ignore it.

+<a name="undoing-behaviors"></a>
+## Undoing Behaviors

+You can undo behaviors using `ctrl`+`z` for Windows and `cmd`+`z` for Macs.
+There is no "redo" funcationality yet.

+*Undo* works differently depending on what the latest behavior was.
+For discrete behaviors it simply removes the behavior and decrements the counter by 1.
+For a continuous behavior that has been *started* but hasn't *ended*, it reverts the counter back to its position before it started.
+For a continuous behavior that has ended, it decrements the counter by whatever the duration was.

 <a name="session-output"></a>
 ## Session Output